-Our Wrongful Death Lawyers in Lafayette, LA Have Won Billions
+Our Wrongful Death Law Firm in Lafayette, LA Has Won Billions for Clients

 No words can convey the emotional pain of losing a a loved one in an accident, especially when their death could have been prevented.
 We've known hundreds of families that have lost a loved one because of another person’s negligence.
 If you have lost your loved one in an accident that could have been prevented, you have the right to seek justice against the at-fault companies or individuals.
 Filing a wrongful death claim could secure your family’s future while holding the wrongdoers responsible for what they did.

 Our Lafayette wrongful death attorneys have helped hundreds of families recover the compensation they rightfully deserve for the loss of their loved ones.
 We have recovered billions of dollars on behalf of our clients and have won record-setting verdicts and settlements nationwide.
 When you need a firm who can rebuild your life and help you hold at-fault people accountable, we're the ones to call.

 Our legal team can also help you secure the best possible results for your case—we have recovered billions of dollars on behalf of our clients: (888) 493-1629!

 What Qualifies as a Wrongful Death Claim?

 When the negligent actions of another person caused the death of a loved one, a family can file a wrongful death claim.
 Wrongful death claims are civil claims, which means that they are filed by families of victims and not by the state (like in a criminal case).
 If a company’s wrongdoing was the case of your loved one’s fatality, the only justice you're ever going to be able to bring is a civil claim.